 Call us for help…

-If someone you love died because of someone else’s wrongful act, we invite you to contact us for a free consultation.
+If someone you love died because of someone else’s wrongful act, we invite you to contact our fatal accident attorneys for a free consultation.

-As former cops and investigators, our wrongful death lawyers understand how to connect the dots and put together a compelling case for recovering damages during this difficult time.
+As former cops and investigators, our wrongful death lawyers understand how to connect the dots and put together a compelling civil lawsuit for recovering damages during this difficult time.

 - See, e.g., Barrett v.
 Superior Court (1990) 222 Cal.App.3d 1176.